 Charmaine Watkins (Student)

-At Staffordshire University Legal Advice Clinic (SULAC) we offer free legal advice on employment related matters.
-If you wish to book an appointment with us call 01782 294 800 or alternatively email SULAC@staffs.ac.uk
+At Staffordshire University Legal Advice Clinic (SULAC) we offer free legal advice on probate matters (although we do not draft wills).
+If you wish to book an appointment call us on 01782 294 800 or alternately email us at SULAC@staffs.ac.uk